pycom/pycom-documentation/content/pymesh/lib-ble-rpc.md

 #### get_mesh_mac_list()

-This returns list of distinct MAC address that are in this mesh network, for example `[mac1, mac2, mac 3]`.`
+This returns the list of distinct MAC address that are within this mesh network, for example `[mac1, mac2, mac 3]`.`

 #### get_mesh_pairs()

-This returns list of pairs that is a mesh connection, as shown bellow:
+This returns the list of pairs that form a mesh connection, as shown bellow:

 ```
 [